The Arts Unit Creative Teachers

 Debating is a structured discussion between two opposing teams.
 The team deemed to have the most persuasive case wins the debate.

 Teams are given a topic.
 One team is allocated to the affirmative team, which must agree with the topic.
 The other becomes the negative team, which must disagree with the topic.
 The team that presents the most persuasive case is the winner.
-A judge decides the winner, called an adjudicator.
+An adjudicator listens to the debate, weighs each side's case, and decides the winner.

 In NSW school competitions, there are 4 people per team, each with their own specific role.
 You can learn more about these roles below.